 William leaned on his cane more; it eased the pressure on his leg and hip.
 “Yes, it is.
 My name's William.
 I don't recall meeting you before.”

 “I'm Mary.
-I moved into the city a few months ago.
+I moved into the city nearby a few months ago.
 I was feeling a bit crowded so I thought I'd go for a walk.
 It's nice to meet you, William.”

 “Same here.”
 He sat down next to Mary—a respectable twelve inches between them—and laid his cane against the bench's armrest.

-William and Mary continued talking about the weather, then switched the topic to local politics, then to global current events.
+William and Mary continued talking about the weather, then discussed local politics, and current global events.
 Before long, they discovered several things they had in common: they liked the same movies, the same music, and voted for the same presidents in the last seven elections.

 After an hour had passed, they made plans to meet at the bench the next day.